 Two of the most common problems with a sprinkler valve are a failed solenoid (valve won't turn on) and debris in the valve or damage to the valve diaphragm (valve won't turn off).

 Valve Not Turning On

-When a sprinkler valve is not turning on it can be an electrical problem, a water supply issue, or a failed solenoid.
+When a sprinkler valve is not turning on, it can be due to an electrical problem, a water supply issue, or a failed solenoid.
 A good place to start is by ruling out a water supply problem.
 To do this, check the other sprinkler valves to ensure they are getting water and turning on as usual.
-If none of the valves comes on, look for the water shutoff valve to the entire sprinkler system.
-It could be that the water source is turned off and just needs to be turned back on.
+If none of the valves comes on, it suggests that the water shutoff valve to the entire sprinkler system may be the issue.
+For example, the problem might be that the the water source is turned off and just needs to be turned back on.

 Check the wires first.
-Make sure there is good contact where the system wires connect to the solenoid wires and that there are no cuts or breaks in the wires.
-If the wires look fine, replace the solenoid.
+Make sure there is good contact at the point where the system wires connect to the solenoid wires and that there are no cuts or breaks in the wires.
+If the wires look fine, move on the the next step: replacing the solenoid.

 Replacing the solenoid is an easy sprinkler valve repair.
 Home centers and sprinkler equipment suppliers carry replacement solenoids for specific valve brands and models.
 To ensure an exact match, bring the old solenoid with you to the store.

 - Shut off the water supply to the sprinkler system.